Risk-aware Control for Robots with Non-Gaussian Belief Spaces: Preliminaries

 \subsection{Stochastic Control Barrier Functions}

 Consider the SDE defined in Eq.~\eqref{eq:SDE} and a safe set

 in which we want the state to remain. \begin{definition} A safe set $\mathcal{C}_x$ is forward invariant with respect to the system \eqref{eq:SDE} if for every initial condition $\bm{x}_{t_0} \in \mathcal{C}_x$ it holds that $\bm{x}_t \in \mathcal{C}_x, \forall t \geq t_0$. \end{definition} Stochastic CBFs have been proposed in \cite{clark} which render the safe set $\mathcal{C}_x$ forward invariant assuming that the function $h_x\ofx$ is twice continuously differentiable everywhere.
-These invariance results can be extended to consider safe sets that are described by non-smooth functions $h_x\ofx$. \begin{definition} Given a safe set $\mathcal{C}_x$ defined by \eqref{eq:safeset_state}, the function $h_x\ofx$ serves as a non-smooth stochastic CBF (NSCBF) for the system \eqref{eq:SDE}, if $\forall \bm{x} \in \mathcal{C}_x$ there exists a locally Lipschitz $\bm{u} \in \mathcal{U}$ such that
+These invariance results can be extended to consider safe sets that are described by non-smooth functions $h_x\ofx$. \begin{definition} Given a safe set $\mathcal{C}_x$ defined by \eqref{eq:safeset_state}, the function $B_x\ofx$ serves as a non-smooth stochastic CBF (NSCBF) for the system \eqref{eq:SDE}, if $\forall \bm{x} \in \mathcal{C}_x$ \begin{enumerate} \item There exist class-K functions $\alpha_1$ and $\alpha_2$ such that